 Weight control is necessary at any stage in life, but above all during menopause when your hormones appear to be against you.

 Avoiding obesity or being overweight decreases the risk of suffering from joint, cardiovascular, and endocrine diseases.

 Don’t hesitate to visit your doctor so that they can suggest the best diet to follow – one that suits your needs.
 In addition, try not to overeat certain foods that only make you gain more pounds and inches around your waist.

 Did you know that the main cause of death during menopause is cardiovascular disease?
 Or that the risk of getting breast or womb cancer increases once you stop menstruating?

 It’s vital that you go to gynecological examinations as well as any other type of examinations in order to rule out any anomaly.

 This means that visiting a cardiologist and a gynecologist is a top priority, especially if illnesses that fall into these categories run in your family.
 All these steps are to ensure that you can go through this stage of your life in the best way possible.

 A blood test, mammogram,or an electrocardiogram could save your life.

 Give up bad habits

 Do you smoke?
 Do you drink too much coffee?
-Are you a fan of ordering take-out food?
-We suggest that from now on you try to change these habits, because they are bad habits for people of all ages.
+Are you a fan of ordering take-out?
+We suggest that from now on you try to change these habits, because they’re bad habits for people of all ages.